hamzamu/equineistcom-sv/src/content/posts/25-oct-20-your-hose-is-not-pet.md

 It wasn’t in a barn, under a sun-drenched sky.
 It was in the cold light of a back-alley offer.
 People tried to steal my horse.
-When that failed, they offered me money—*a lot* of money—for something I hold sacred.
+When that failed, they offered me money, *a lot* of money, for something I hold sacred.
 They didn’t understand.
 How could they?
 They were trying to sell a promise.
 A soul.
 A life’s commitment.